40% at fault Insurance rate impact

 If I’m determined to be 40% at fault for a car accident, how will that influence my future insurance premiums?
 I’ve looked online, but the answers I find are often too vague.

-One thought on “40% at fault Insurance rate impact
+3 thoughts on “40% at fault Insurance rate impact

 1. The impact of being found 40% at fault in an auto accident on your future insurance rates can vary significantly based on several factors, including your insurance company’s policies, your overall driving history, the specifics of the accident, and state regulations.